 The Cloud Gallery stores the raw data captured with webQsee on an Amazon S3-compatible Cloud Storage of your own choice and stores just non-critical metadata on webQsee servers (like gallery item title, description, status).

-Items from the Local Gallery can be uploaded to the Cloud Gallery and once they have been uploaded, they can be access by the other members of the webQsee team that the Cloud Gallery belongs to.
+Items from the Local Gallery can be uploaded to the Cloud Gallery and once they have been uploaded, they can be accessed by the other members of the webQsee team that the Cloud Gallery belongs to.
 Those items then can also be shared with external systems like Jira, Slack or Microsoft Teams.

 You need to have at least a webQsee Professional subscription to add a new Cloud Storage to webQsee.

 If you are invited to another webQsee team that already has a Cloud Gallery and Cloud Storage, you do not need a subscription to use those.

 We decided to go with a bring-your-own-storage approach, meaning that you are able to (and even need to) use your own Amazon S3 or S3-compatible storage in combination with the Cloud Gallery.